Challenge / Goal

 Milan’s shared e-mobility measures include:

-- E-charging points: in the city 10 new e-cars recharging stations are under construction with 60 e-charge points (20 fast).
+- E-charging points: in the city 10 new e-car recharging stations are under construction with 60 e-charge points (including 20 fast ones)

-- E-bikes: 150 new e-bikes with child seats have been inserted, with 7 new bike-sharing stations financed by the project and further 7 financed by City of Milan.
+- E-bikes: 150 new e-bikes with child seats have been inserted, with 7 new bike-sharing stations financed by the project and a further 7 financed by the City of Milan

-- E-logistics: are available 11 e-vehicles (2 cargo bikes) with related recharge points for goods delivery in the area.
+- E-logistics: 11 e-vehicles (including 2 cargo bikes) are available with related recharge points for goods delivery in the area

-- Smart parking:175 parking places are integrated with sensors to monitor illegal parking (for logistics, disabled people, no-parking areas, mobility areas).
+- Smart parking: 175 parking places are integrated with sensors to monitor illegal parking (for logistics, disabled people, no-parking areas and mobility areas)